Spotify to ask users to re-enter passwords after cyberattack

 SAN FRANCISCO Music streaming service Spotify AB will ask some of its 40 million users to re-enter their passwords and upgrade their software in coming days after detecting unauthorized access to its internal systems and data.

-Spotify said it is not recommending any action yet for users of Apple Inc (AAPL.O) iPhones or devices based on Microsoft's (MSFT.O) Windows.
+Spotify said it is not recommending any action yet for users of Apple Inc iPhones or devices based on Microsoft's Windows.

 The intrusion was the latest to hit a major tech company.
 In past months, cyberattackers have infiltrated databases and systems at eBay Inc and Adobe, though no financial information has so far been taken, according to the companies.
 Spotify, which is expected to seek an IPO soon, has more than 40 million active users scattered across more than 50 markets.

-Note: (This story has been corrected to show that Spotify will ask users to re-enter their passwords and other log-in credentials, not necessarily to change them, in headline and paragraphs 1-2)